InbarRose/irtools/README.md

 ## Future Plans

+1. I plan to increase the number of examples to try to cover each util lib.

+2. I plan to improve documentation and add additional comments for increased flow readability

-I plan to include additional tools in the future, not just a set of utils, but also powerful classes to manage common DevOps/Automation challanges.
+3. I plan to include additional tools in the future, not just a set of utils, but also powerful classes to manage common DevOps/Automation challanges...

-* TaskManager - *To optimize running tasks in parallel or in a specific order*
+   1. TaskManager - *To optimize running tasks in parallel or in a specific order*
-* JsonLoader - *To make reading and writing class structures from JSON easy*
+   2. JsonLoader - *To make reading and writing class structures from JSON easy*
-* RestfulAPI - *To enhance the ability to use and debug restful interface using requests*
+   3. RestfulAPI - *To enhance the ability to use and debug restful interface using requests*
-* And More.. - *I have a large collection of tools to release*
+   4. And More.. - *I have a large collection of tools to release*

 ## License